 Enriching Preclinical Knowledge and Confidence With In Vivo Imaging

 Outside of cancer, in vivo imaging has generated more utility, including cardiovascular disease, stroke, and a range of CNS disorders.
-MI is working on cutting-edge applications of pharmaco-imaging across many therapeutic areas.
+We are working on cutting-edge applications of pharmaco-imaging across many therapeutic areas.

-For over a decade, MI has offered an industry-leading array of in vivo imaging modalities for optimum pharmacologic interrogation when needed.
+For over a decade, we have offered an industry-leading array of in vivo imaging modalities for optimum pharmacologic interrogation when needed.

-Because of the way MI is set up structurally, more than one imaging modality can be applied in a given study (multi-modal) to generate extremely robust or complementary datasets in the most economic manner possible.
+Because of the way our preclinical oncology department is set up structurally, more than one imaging modality can be applied in a given study (multi-modal) to generate extremely robust or complementary datasets in the most economic manner possible.